Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical Study: Empirical Performance and Comparisons

-The dataset used in this study is obtained from the Wharton Research Data Services (WRDS), specifically from the CRSP daily stock file.
+\paragraph{\textbf{Data and asset universe}} The dataset used in this study is obtained from the Wharton Research Data Services and Yahoo Finance.
 Our asset universe consists of stocks that were constituents of the S\&P 500 index and remained continuously listed with available daily trading data from January 1, 1990 to January 1, 2020.
 From this universe, we construct a pool of the first 300 stocks sorted alphabetically by their tickers.
 Daily returns are computed based on dividend-adjusted closing prices.
-To avoid selection bias in the construction of our portfolios, for each experiment, we randomly sample 10 stocks from this pool and apply various portfolio selection strategies over the test period from 2000 to 2020.
-All the methods use 1990–1999 for pre-training or estimation as the burn-in period.
-Over the testing period, all the methods update their parameters/estimates using the most recent data online while the corresponding portfolios are rebalanced monthly.
-If a method is based on a static optimization problem, then it always uses the most recent 10-year data when estimating the relevant model parameters.
-For our RL strategy, we use the online incremental updating rules described in Section \ref{subsec:modification algorithm} and update the learnable parameters on the daily basis.
-Note that this practice does not give any informational advantage to our method, because on the portfolio rebalancing day, all the methods use data up to the most recent day to compute the portfolios.
-This procedure is repeated 100 times to obtain statistical summaries.

-Moreover, for algorithms requiring a specified mean target return, including our own and other MV based strategies, we set the target annualized return at $15\%$, corresponding to $z = 1.15$ in our model.
-This figure aligns with the approximate annualized return of the S\&P 500 during the pre-training period 1990--2000.
-For static models with monthly rebalancing, the target annual return is translated into a monthly target return $\mu^* = (1.15)^{\frac{1}{12}} - 1 \approx 1.17\%$.
-For simplicity, we assume the risk-free interest rate ($r$) to be zero.
-The initial wealth is normalized to be \$1 for all the experiments.
-Furthermore, as already mentioned earlier, since the alternative asset allocation methods such as the buy-and-hold market index and sample-based minimum variance inherently require full investment in the risky assets (i.e. no risk-free allocation), we ensure comparability across all methods by mandating that all available funds are allocated to stocks only in our experiments.